 When Does Forfeiture Occur?

-One of the most severe consequences of the federal criminal charges is a separate civil action for seizing assets.
+A severe repercussion of the federal criminal charges is a separate civil action for seizing assets.
 For the government to impose criminal asset forfeiture, assets must be worth tens of thousands of dollars.
-In such large-scale cases, it is especially important to hire an experienced federal criminal defense lawyer.
+In such large-scale cases, it is critical to contact a seasoned criminal defense attorney.

 The federal government can seize assets for a number of reasons: